the waves of building software

 Each of these tiny apps, or micro-services, are housed inside a container.
 A container, is a small virtual linux system that's only comprised of the packages that is needed to run it.
 Making it incredibly fast and stable.

-From a redundancy perspective, what this allows for is the development and design teams to play around more with changes without having it break much else other than what's directly effected by that feature.
-Allowing for more updates, more improvements, and less outages that take everything down when releasing a new build, because the builds should be happening frequently across separate tiny apps.
+From a redundancy perspective, what this enables, is for development and design teams to play around more, change more, without having it break much else other than what's directly effected by that feature.
+Allowing for more updates, more improvements, and less outages that take everything down when releasing a new build.
+The builds should be happening frequently across separate tiny apps, not all at once.